nnMIL: A generalizable multiple instance learning framework for computational pathology

-Among all MIL methods, nnMIL ranked first on five tasks, second on two, and fourth on one, reflecting strong performance in diagnosing diverse diseases (\textbf{\cref{fig:figure2} (b)-(i)}).
-Compared with the second-best method, ABMIL, nnMIL achieved its largest gain on the EBRAINS Fine classification task with a 10.5\% relative improvement in balanced accuracy (BA): 0.724 \textit{vs} 0.656, $P$ < 0.001, while showing a slight 1.5\% decrease on the PANDA dataset (Kappa: 0.924 \textit{vs} 0.938, $P$ < 0.001).
-In the smallest subtyping dataset, BRACS, nnMIL achieved a BA of 0.447, representing an 8.8\% relative improvement over DTFD with a BA of 0.411.
+Among all MIL methods, nnMIL ranked first on five tasks, second-best or comparable across the others, reflecting strong performance in diagnosing diverse diseases (\textbf{\cref{fig:figure2} (b)-(i)}).
+Compared with the second-best method ABMIL, nnMIL achieved its largest gain on the EBRAINS Fine classification task with a 10.5\% relative improvement in balanced accuracy (BA): 0.724 \textit{vs} 0.656, $P$ < 0.001, while showing a slight 1.5\% decrease on the PANDA dataset (Kappa: 0.924 \textit{vs} 0.938, $P$ < 0.001).
+In the smallest subtyping dataset, BRACS, nnMIL achieved a BA of 0.444, representing a 7.2\% relative improvement over DTFD with a BA of 0.414.

-To assess the reliability of slide-level predictions, we further analyzed the relationship between model uncertainty and classification performance by conducting a selective prediction experiment through sample rejection (\textbf{\cref{fig:figure2} (j)-(m)} and \textbf{Extended Data \cref{fig:cor_unc_pred} (a)}).
-As slides with the highest uncertainty scores were progressively excluded, nnMIL’s performance on the retained slides increased steadily across various tasks, suggesting that uncertainty estimates are well aligned with prediction reliability.
+To assess the reliability of slide-level predictions, we further analyzed the relationship between model uncertainty and classification performance by conducting a selective prediction experiment through sample rejection (\textbf{\cref{fig:figure2} (j)-(m)} and \textbf{\hyperref[edfig:2]{Extended Data Fig. 2} (a)}).
+As slides with the highest uncertainty scores were progressively excluded, nnMIL's performance on the retained slides increased steadily across various tasks, suggesting that uncertainty estimates are well aligned with prediction reliability.
 For instance, excluding just 10\% of the slides with the highest uncertainty scores achieved substantial error reduction by as much as 60\% from 5.0\% to 2.0\% in the IMP-CRC2024 dataset.
-These results indicate that the uncertainty scores estimated by nnMIL can be used to identify complex cases with low-confidence model predictions, which allows selective referral for pathologist review, thereby further increasing overall diagnostic performance.
+These results indicate that the uncertainty scores estimated by nnMIL can be used to identify complex cases with low-confidence model predictions, enabling selective triage for pathologist review and thereby further improving overall diagnostic performance.

 \heading{Molecular biomarker detection}